Shared Modular Recurrence in Contextual MDPs for Universal Morphology Control: Discussion

 \section{Discussion}

-This work explores improved generalization in multi-robot control.
-It was hypothesized that modular recurrence could allow the agent to infer relevant unobservable context to improve performance.
-The results have shown a consistent increase in generalization performance when such memory-mechanism was introduced across different environments, for robots with different dynamics, kinematics, and topologies.
-Whether the agent actually uses the RNN to infer relevant contextual features remains to be investigated.
-A limitation of the explored recurrent architecture, is the fact that hidden states have to be stored for each limb.
-Scaling to robots with a large number of limbs requires therefore more memory.
-Nonetheless, the combination of modular recurrence with transformers can be promising in domains with a graph-like structure of which the relevant properties are only partially observable.
+This work explores the introduction of shared modular recurrence in transformer-based architectures for improved multi-robot control.
+It was hypothesized that modular recurrence could improve performance by enabling the agent to infer relevant latent context from local histories.
+The results have shown a consistent increase in both training and zero-shot generalization performance when such memory mechanism was introduced across different environments for robots with different dynamics, kinematics, and topologies.
+This clearly indicates that the RNN extracts some unobservable contextual information from the history for better policies.
+Moreover, the improvement is consistent over a large set of test robots and for agents trained on varying amounts of training robots.

+Experiments in which only a single context feature is provided did show an increase in performance, although not consistently for all features.
+Specifically in a more difficult environment, informative contextual features can enable the recurrent architecture to learn better policies.
+The results indicated that the implicit inference of more contextual information is dependent on the quality or informativeness of available context features.
+This is an interesting observation, as it implies that learning of partially observable contexts greatly benefits from observing some features, but not others.
+We leave it to future work to characterize what kind of features assist this inference best, and to what extent this is an artifact of the architecture's dependence on the hypernetwork.

+A limitation of the explored recurrent architecture, is that hidden states have to be stored for each limb.
+Scaling to robots with a large number of limbs requires, therefore, more memory.
+Nonetheless, using episode chunking with a burn-in period during training only requires storing hidden states at the start of a chunk, minimizing the additional memory usage.
+An interesting direction for future research would be to investigate a more efficient memory mechanism in the architecture.
+Secondly, the sequential processing of RNNs results in longer training times.
+This disadvantage only holds for training, due to the inherent sequential processing during inference.
+Lastly, there is still room for improvement regarding the generalization gap.
+Nonetheless, the combination of shared modular recurrence with transformers has shown to be promising for multi-robot control and could be effective in other problems with partially observable contexts in graph-like structures.

+\begin{ack} This project was funded by the Delft AI initiative within the BIOlab.
+This work was also partially funded by the Dutch Research Council (NWO) project {\em Reliable Out-of-Distribution Generalization in Deep Reinforcement Learning} with project number OCENW.M.21.234.
+DB acknowledges support from an ERC Starting Grant (850818 - MULTI-VIsion) and the Convergence Health and Technology (Integrative Neuromedicine flagship). \end{ack}